MicrosoftDocs/VBA-Docs/api/Outlook.exchangedistributionlist.isunifiedgroup.md

 ### Return Value

-Returns the  **Outlook.Folder** object associated with the group using the[GetUnifiedGroup](Outlook.exchangedistributionlist.getunifiedgroup.md) and[GetUnifiedGroupFromStore](Outlook.exchangedistributionlist.getunifiedgroupfromstore.md) methods.
+Returns the  **Outlook.Folder** object associated with the group using the [GetUnifiedGroup](Outlook.exchangedistributionlist.getunifiedgroup.md) and [GetUnifiedGroupFromStore](Outlook.exchangedistributionlist.getunifiedgroupfromstore.md) methods.

 ## See also